nissaba/circular_battery_guage/README.md

 - Displays battery level in 4 segments
 - Visual indication when charging is active
 - Warning indicator for low battery levels
 - Built using `CustomPainter` for the gauge design
+- Charging Segment Animation

 ## Screenshots